Sustainable living: Shelter

 On a global scale, shelter is associated with about 25% of the greenhouse gas emissions embodied in household purchases and 26% of households' land use.

-Sustainable homes are built using sustainable methods, materials, and facilitate green practices, enabling a more sustainable lifestyle.
+Sustainable homes are built using sustainable methods and materials and facilitate green practices, enabling a more sustainable lifestyle.
 Their construction and maintenance have neutral impacts on the Earth.
 Often, if necessary, they are close in proximity to essential services such as grocery stores, schools, daycares, work, or public transit making it possible to commit to sustainable transportation choices.
 Sometimes, they are off-the-grid homes that do not require any public energy, water, or sewer service.

 If not off-the-grid, sustainable homes may be linked to a grid supplied by a power plant that is using sustainable power sources, buying power as is normal convention.
 Additionally, sustainable homes may be connected to a grid, but generate their own electricity through renewable means and sell any excess to a utility.
 There are two common methods to approaching this option: net metering and double metering.

 Net metering uses the common meter that is installed in most homes, running forward when power is used from the grid, and running backward when power is put into the grid (which allows them to "net" out their total energy use, putting excess energy into the grid when not needed, and using energy from the grid during peak hours, when you may not be able to produce enough immediately).
 Power companies can quickly purchase the power that is put back into the grid, as it is being produced.
 Double metering involves installing two meters: one measuring electricity consumed, the other measuring electricity created.
-Additionally, or in place of selling their renewable energy, sustainable home owners may choose to bank their excess energy by using it to charge batteries.
-This gives them the option to use the power later during less favorable power-generating times (i.e.: night-time, when there has been no wind, etc.), and to be completely independent of the electrical grid.
+Additionally, or in place of selling their renewable energy, sustainable homeowners may choose to bank their excess energy by using it to charge batteries.
+This gives them the option to use the power later during less favorable power-generating times (i.e., night-time, when there has been no wind, etc.), and to be completely independent of the electrical grid.